A Foot in Coldwater

-A Foot in Coldwater, also known as AFIC, was a Canadian rock band of the 1970s and 1980s.
+A Foot in Coldwater, also known as AFIC, was a Canadian rock band who were active in the 1970s and 1980s.

 Its original lineup of musicians included Alex Machin (vocals), Bob Horne (keyboard), Paul Naumann (guitar), Danny Taylor (drums), and Hughie Leggat (bass guitar and vocals).
 A Foot in Coldwater is best known for the song "(Make Me Do) Anything You Want", which was a Canadian hit single in 1972 and 1974, and which was inducted into the Canadian Songwriters Hall of Fame in 2019.

 History

 A Foot in Coldwater was formed in Toronto, Ontario, Canada, in 1970 from three other bands.
 Leggat, Taylor, and Horne had been members of Nucleus, and the Lords of London.
 Machin and Naumann were in the band Island.
 Together, they signed a recording contract with Frank Davies of Daffodil Records, who named the new band "A Foot in Coldwater".

 In 1972, Daffodil released the band's first record album, A Foot in Coldwater.
 The first single off that album, "(Make Me Do) Anything You Want", reached the top 25 on the Canadian record charts.
 In 1973, Daffodil released the second album, The Second Foot in Coldwater.
-It included the moderately successful singles "(Isn't Love Unkind) In My Life" (#34) and "Love is Coming" (#27).
+It included the moderately successful singles "(Isn't Love Unkind) In My Life" (No. 34) and "Love is Coming" (No. 27).
 In 1974, Daffodil released a third A Foot in Coldwater album, All Around Us.
 This album included a shorter version of "(Make Me Do) Anything You Want", which again made the Canadian singles chart.
 In 1976, Daffodil released one more A Foot in Coldwater single, "Midnight Lady".
 However, Daffodil had filed for bankruptcy and the band no longer had a record label.
 Horne left A Foot in Coldwater at this point.

 In 1977, the remaining members of A Foot in Coldwater recorded a single, "Breaking Through" for Anthem Records; however, the single was a commercial failure and the band subsequently split up.

 In 1988, A Foot in Coldwater regrouped for several short tours.
 In 1984, the heavy metal band Helix recorded their version of "(Make Me Do) Anything You Want".
 It is described as "a sleepy ballad" by AllMusic.
 In 1998, Unidisc Music reissued the first three A Foot in Coldwater albums along with a two-disc compilation album, The Very Best of A Foot in Coldwater.